Contributing

 pre-commit install

-The pre-commit hooks are a security feature to ensure, for example, no secrets1, and large data files are accidentally committed into the repository.
-For more information on pre-commit hooks see our documentation.
+The pre-commit hooks are a security feature to ensure, for example, no secrets, large data files, or Jupyter notebook outputs are accidentally committed into the repository.
+For more information and common use cases, please refer to a hook’s documentation such as detect-secrets or nbstripout.

 Code conventions